ZuckermanLab/ModelExplorer/README.txt

-Examining the transient behavior of seperate transport cycles
+/transient:

-Jupyter notebook w/ 4 ideal 1:1 antiporters based roughly on the Gdx transporter.
+    Examining the transient behavior of seperate transport cycles Jupyter notebook w/ 4 ideal 1:1 antiporters based roughly on the Gdx transporter.
     Notes on Bayesian 'model fitting'

-..................... from main branch .................................
+..................... from main branch (archive) .................................
 On-going research into systems-based modeling of molecular machines.

 For an overview of the general methods used, see the preprint: https://www.biorxiv.org/content/10.1101/685933v3